mahadyhassanutsho/gamified-todo/Readme.md

 ## ✨ Features

-- ✅ Add, complete, and remove tasks
+- ✅ Add, complete, uncomplete, and remove tasks
 - 📦 Persistent data storage with `localStorage`
 - ⚡ XP & Level system
 - 📊 Animated progress bar
-- 🕓 Task History (see what you added, completed, or deleted)
+- 🕓 Task History (see what you added, completed, uncompleted, or deleted)
 - 🎉 Level-up animations
 - 📱 Responsive design with TailwindCSS

 ---